 Lenovo’s ThinkPad is one of the most iconic lines in notebook history, going back decades and representing one of the most recognizable business brands around.
 They’re conservatively designed and well-built, and they offer a few specific design cues that appeal to a specific niche of users.

 That’s not to say that the brand is boring or static, though.
 It has a few members ranging from standard clamshell notebooks to convertible 2-in-1s to detachable tablets, giving ThinkPad fans some choices to make.
-One such decision is between the ThinkPad T480s and the ThinkPad X1 Carbon, and we decided to compare these two similar but different notebooks to see which is better for you.
+One such decision is between the ThinkPad T480s and the ThinkPad X1 Carbon Gen 6, and we decided to compare these two similar but different notebooks to see which is better for you.
+Note that there are newer versions of both laptops available, the ThinkPad T490 and ThinkPad X1 Carbon Gen 7.

 If you place the ThinkPad T480s and X1 Carbon far enough apart, you’ll have a hard time telling the difference between them.
 They both adopt the usual jet-black color scheme with a soft-touch surface, and they both sport the usual ThinkPad logo with glowing red “i.”
 Hold them in your hand with your eyes closed, and they’d both dish up the same robust build quality that’s been engineered to meet MIL-STD-810G specifications.